Bank of Canada rate forecasts

 BoC rate cut forecasts

-Explore the latest forecasts for the Bank of Canada’s policy rate and bond yield projections from the Big 6 banks.
+Explore the latest forecasts for the Bank of Canada’s policy rate from the Big 6 banks.
 We’ve compiled these insights, including any changes from previous forecasts, to help you stay informed about interest rate trends and their potential impact.

 BoC policy rate forecasts from the Big 6 banks